tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	.. image:: /images/integration/animatron1_4.png

 * Drag & drop animation clips into the animation list.
-Order of animations should match :ref:`PAnimation authoring <legacyAnimatorExample>`, animation name can be any.
+Order of animations should match :ref:`Animation authoring <legacyAnimatorExample>`, animation name can be any.
 Then, press `Apply` button.

 	.. image:: /images/integration/animatron4.png